 DSLR or No?

 You might wonder if buying a DSLR in 2022 still makes sense.
-To be honest I can't say that it does.
-Most of the major camera makers are moving away from DSLRs.
-They'll still be supported for some time but if you're trying to keep this camera for 4, 5, or even 10 years it might not be a good idea to buy a DSLR in 2022 or 2023.
+To be honest I say that it does.
+While most of the major camera makers are moving away from DSLRs.
+They'll still be supported for some time.
+Too, the range of lenses they offer are far greater than the number available for mirrorless cameras.
+If you're trying to keep this camera for 4, 5, or even 10 years it might not be a good idea to buy a DSLR in 2022 or 2023.
+However, if you're looking for a great value then there is still a ton you can do with a DSLR in 2023.

 Mirrorless Cameras